cem-okulmus/BalancedGo/README.md

 # BalancedGo
-Compute GHDs via balanced separators, in Go with a focus on parallelism
+Compute Generalized Hypertree Decompositions via balanced separators, in Go with a focus on parallelism